 Work in the field of public child welfare is rewarding and meaningful and is also demanding and challenging.
 Child Welfare Social Workers must be able to work with abused and neglected children, as well as, with those children's families, including the parents who abused and/or neglected them.
-Child welfare social workers engage with families who may be facing significant challenges including poverty, a history of trauma, substance abuse, domestic violence, mental illness, and oppression.
+Child welfare social workers engage with families who may be facing significant challenges including poverty, a history of trauma, significant and pervasive oppression, substance abuse, domestic violence, mental health conditions and illnesses.
 Additionally, child welfare social workers:

 The work hours are not always limited to 8 to 5 and workers in the rural regions may be required to rotate performing on-call, after-hours duties.

 We advise all applicants to the CWEP to explore whether a career in child welfare would be a good fit for them.
 Listed below are several ways you can gain more information about the work of public child welfare specifically at the Department of Child Safety.

 - Watch the video entitled "Secret Superhero."
 Watching this video is required as part of your application and you may be asked about it during your application and/or interview process

 - Read and review the DCS Specialist job functions, and salary